UMassCybersecurity/UMassCTF25/README.md

 - do i need region env variable?
 - is it failing on other ppls info.yaml being inaccurate too ?
 - fix example info.yamls
 - check over ynetd example
+- fix all the links
+- include tips for writing a dockerfile, use alpine image, etc.
+- reference/mention example challenges in "how to write challs section"